Soco Falls – Temporarily Closed

 Most people view the falls from the observation deck.
 But if you head to the left from the deck, you'll notice some climbing rope attached to trees.

 If you're adventurous, you can "scramble" down to the bottom of the falls for more photo opportunities and a better view of both falls.
-This is how we took the aboe photo and the lead photo of this article.
+This is how we took the above photo and the lead photo of this article.

 The area below the falls offers the best view of the twin falls.
-If you do decide to go this route, be very careful, as it's very steep and slippery.
+If you decide to go this route, be very careful, as it's very steep and slippery.
 This route is not for everyone, so please use your best judgement.

 If you don't think you can make it, don't go.